tjinauyeung/svelte-forms-lib/README.md

 ```

 Currently custom validation is only run when submitting the form.
 Field validation will be added in the near future.

+### Contributions

+Please feel free to submit any issue as means of feedback or create a PR for bug fixes / wanted features.